dagraham/etm-dgraham/README.md

             @s mon 9a

-would specify the the starting datetime for the item is 9am on the Monday following the current date.
+would specify the the scheduled datetime for the item is 9am on the Monday following the current date.

 *  @+: include. list of datetimes to include
 *  @-: exclude. list of datetimes to exclude